 Perry has a far inferior head-to-head record against Ding, but notably did beat the Chinese number one 6-1 en route to reaching the Masters final in 2017.

-The top half of the draw also features Mark Selby and John Higgins, who have five Masters triumphs between them.
+The top half also features Mark Selby and John Higgins, who have five Masters triumphs between them.

 Selby faces Carter while Higgins, whose last success occurred 14 years ago, meets Barry Hawkins in the last 16.